For Undergraduates

 Wurtele Gallery Teacher Program

 The program is open to Yale graduate students from all disciplinary backgrounds.
-Gallery Teachers are trained as museum educators and are responsible for the K–12 teaching at the museum as well as other programs involving students, youth, and visitors with special needs.
-Wurtele Gallery Teachers undergo rigorous training with the Gallery’s educators and curators, who introduce them to the Gallery’s collection and pedagogy.
-Applications are accepted in the summer, and the six-week training begins at the beginning of the fall semester.
-Successful applicants must have experience working with children, display a commitment to teaching from original works of art, and be available in the mornings, between 10:00 am and 12:00 pm, Tuesday through Friday.
+Gallery Teachers are trained as museum educators and are responsible for the K–12 teaching at the museum as well as other programs involving students, youth, and visitors with accessibility needs.
+Wurtele Gallery Teachers undergo rigorous training with the Gallery’s educators and curators, who introduce them to the museum’s collection and pedagogy.

 Teaching Fellows